About

 Ross McHenry

-Ross McHenry is a multi-award winning composer, bass player and from Adelaide, South Australia.
+Ross McHenry is a multi-award winning composer and bass player from Adelaide, South Australia.
 His original compositions encompass a broad range of influences including jazz, contemporary electronic and chamber music.
 Ross’ work reflects the unique and changing cultural landscape of Australian creative music and aims to explore the idea of modern Australian cultural identity within the context of an increasingly interconnected global musical landscape.
 Ross has performed extensively around Australia and the world at leading arts festivals and venues including Glastonbury, The Sydney Festival, The Adelaide Festival, WOMADelaide, the Falls Festival, Wellington International Jazz Festival and the Melbourne International Jazz Festival.

 Chris Petridis